 - Opening a branch in Lagos, Dakar, Nairobi, or Luanda

-All the “Doing Business in” subjects includes the “Market Access” tool:
+All the “Doing Business in” subjects of the Master includes the “Market Access” tool:

 Ouandaogo Abdoul Karim (Student of the Master University of Ouagadougou & EENI) winner of one WAEMU regional award.